 All Denver Health Medical Plan members will receive a Member Identification (ID) card upon enrollment.
 The ID card lists the most common services.
 Members will need to have this card with them when accessing care.
-For replacement cards, members can log into the Member Portal to request a new one or call Health Plan Services at 303-602-2100.
+For replacement cards, members can log into the Member Portal or call Health Plan Services at 303-602-2100.

-- Orange Stripe - Medicare Select HMO / Medicare Choice D-SNP HMO
+• Orange Stripe - Elevate Medicare Select (HMO), Elevate Medicare Choice (HMO D-SNP)

-- Blue Stripe - Medicaid Choice / CHP+
+• Blue Stripe - Elevate Medicaid Choice, Elevate CHP+

 Definitions

-Each employer that purchases a health plan for its employees also has a number.
-This group number identifies the specific benefits associated with your employer’s plan.
+Each health plan has a group number that identifies the specific benefits associated with your plan.

 Each person covered by a health insurance plan has a unique ID number that allows healthcare providers and their staff to verify coverage and arrange payment for services.
 It’s also the number health insurers use to look up specific members and answer questions about claims and benefits.